 In preparing for thigh lift surgery, patients may be asked to:

-It will be difficult to walk after surgery.
-It is advisable to get a walker before surgery to assist in walking.
-A raised toilet seat is helpful in the first few days because sitting expands the thighs, which can be very painful.
-After surgery, patients may feel sleepy for the next 24 hours due to the medication that was administered during the operation.
+It will be difficult for the patient to walk after surgery.
+We advise patients to get a walker before surgery to assist in walking.
+A raised toilet seat is also helpful in the first few days because sitting expands the thighs, which can be very painful.
+Patients may feel sleepy for the 24 hours after surgery due to the medication that was administered during the operation.
 It is important that patients not drive, operate machinery, or use power tools in this same time span.
-Also patients should not drink any alcoholic beverages, make any important decisions, or smoke after surgery.
+Patients should not drink any alcoholic beverages, make any important decisions, or smoke after surgery.

-During recovery from thigh lift surgery, dressing or bandages may be applied to the incisions, and the patient may be wrapped in an elastic bandage or a compression garment to minimize swelling and to support the new contours as it heals.
-Small, thin tubes may be temporarily placed under the skin to drain excess fluid or blood that may collect.
+During recovery from thigh lift surgery, your care team will apply dressing or bandages to the incisions.
+Furthermore, to support the new contours and minimize swelling during healing, they may wrap you in an elastic bandage or compression garment.
+Also, your surgeon may place small, thin tubes under the skin to drain excess fluid or blood that may collect.

 The first two weeks are critical after a thigh lift.
 Removal of tissue from the inner thigh or medial thigh requires 3-4 weeks of healing.
 It is not uncommon to have small separations in the incision, requiring additional healing time.
 Most do not require surgical closure as a second follow up operation.
 Larger thigh reductions may require 4-6 weeks of recovery.
 The longer the incision, the longer the time required to allow them to heal.

 Patients should generally take off at least one month from work.
 Following a thigh lift, skin quality is dramatically improved both in appearance and feel.
 Some visible scars will remain, but the overall results are long lasting, provided that the patient maintains a stable weight and general fitness.
 As the body ages, it is natural to lose some firmness.
 However, most of the initial improvement should be relatively permanent.
-Although good results are expected from the procedure, there is no guarantee.
+Although we expect good results from the procedure, there is no guarantee.
 In some situations, it may not be possible to achieve optimal results with a single surgical procedure and another surgery may be necessary.
-Get your questions answered at a personal consultation.
-Contact Fox Valley Plastic Surgery today at (920) 233-1540 to request a consultation.
-The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.

 We love to see the smiles on our patients' faces when they look and feel their best.
 See the results for yourself.Photo Gallery Request a Consultation